rudranaidu/ML_MathematicalFoundations/10_ELBO_Optimization_and_Expectation_Maximization.md

 using samples.

-But we do not know how to estimate:
+But we do not know how to efficiently estimate:

 $$
 \log \mathbb E[\cdot]
 $$

-efficiently.

----

-This is where the main difficulty appears.
+This is the central difficulty in latent variable models.

----

-# 8. Introducing Q(z|x)
+8. Introducing Q(z|x)

 Prathosh introduces: